FuelLabs/fuels-rs/docs/src/connecting/rocksdb.md

 {{#include ../../../examples/cookbook/src/lib.rs:create_or_use_rocksdb}}
 ```

-> Note 1: If the specified database does not exist a new database will be created at that path.
+> Note 1: If the specified database does not exist, a new database will be created at that path.

 > Note 2: To utilize the code snippets above, either:
 - the `fuel-core` binary must be present